 Credit: Songwriting credit and feature on "Wesley's Theory"

-I'm debating doing an anti-elitist guide to George Clinton so I'm not going to go too in-depth here, but basically George Clinton is the greatest.
+I'm debating doing an anti-elitist guide to George Clinton so I'm not going to go too in-depth here, but basically, Clinton is the greatest.
 Mothership Connection is a masterpiece.
 Without George Clinton, without funk, the landscape of American music would be fundamentally different.
-If you don't know anything about him, go do your homework, right now.
+If you don't know anything about him, go do your homework.
+Right now.
 This article ain't going nowhere.

 Credits: Songwriting/vocal credits on "These Walls," "How Much a Dollar Cost" and "Mortal Man"

-I'm guessing if you care enough to read about the liner notes of an album, you probably know who James is.
-Mr. Fauntleroy is the voice of NO I.D.'s collective called Cocaine '80s and can be heard on cuts from Drake and Common.
+I'm guessing if you care enough to read the liner notes of an album, you probably know James.
+Mr. Fauntleroy is the voice of No I.D.'s Cocaine '80s band and can be heard on cuts from Drake and Common.
 Check out his music here.
-Obviously, he was featured prominently on "How Much a Dollar Cost" but I didn't catch him on "These Walls and "Mortal Man," which is surprising because his voice is so recognizable.
-Guess I gotta go back and listen again.
+Obviously, he was featured prominently on "How Much a Dollar Cost," but I didn't catch him on "These Walls" and "Mortal Man," which is surprising because his voice is so recognizable.

 Credits: Vocal credits on "Complexion (A Zulu Love)", "You Ain't Gotta Lie (Momma Said)", and "Mortal Man"

-Javonte is a TDE Affiliate who has worked with Kendrick in the past, so it's not surprising to see him here a few times.
-If you want to find out more, I encourage you to check out Kevin's article that breakdown everything you need to know.
+Javonte is a TDE affiliate who has worked with Kendrick in the past, so it's not surprising to see him here a few times.
+If you want to find out more, I encourage you to check out Kevin's article that breaks down everything you need to know.

 Credit: Songwriting credit on "Blacker The Berry"